 - Independent member and finance expert

-The Under Treasurer, Deputy Under Treasurer, Policy Performance and Corporate, Head of Corporate, Chief Finance Officer (CFO), Queensland Audit Office (QAO) and Internal Audit (including Head of Internal Audit) have standing invitations as observers to attend all ARMC meetings.
+The Under Treasurer, Deputy Under Treasurer, Social, Intergovernmental and Corporate, Head of Corporate, Chief Finance Officer (CFO), Chief Risk Officer, Queensland Audit Office (QAO) and Internal Audit (including Head of Internal Audit) have standing invitations as observers to attend all ARMC meetings.
 Treasury officers are invited to attend meetings as required.

-In 2020–21, the Committee met six times and fulfilled its responsibilities in accordance with its charter and an approved work plan.
+In 2021–22, the ARMC met five times and fulfilled its responsibilities in accordance with its charter and approved work plan.
 Key achievements included:

-- endorsing the 2019-20 Financial Statements for Queensland Treasury, MAIC and Nominal Defendant
+- endorsing the 2020–21 financial statements for Queensland Treasury, MAIC and Nominal Defendant

-- endorsing the three-year strategic Internal Audit Plan and monitoring 2020–21 internal audit activity
+- endorsing the 3-year strategic Internal Audit Plan and monitoring 2021–22 internal audit activity

 - reviewing the effectiveness of the department’s risk management framework and overseeing the management of significant business risks

 - monitoring progress of the implementation status of internal audit recommendations

 - considering issues raised by QAO including recommendations from performance audits and Treasury related reports to Parliament.

 Our governance framework includes both internal and external accountability measures.
 Internal audit is an integral part of the corporate governance framework by which Treasury maintains effective systems of accountability and control at all levels.
 Internal audit provides assurance to the Under Treasurer that the entity’s financial and operational controls are operating in an efficient, effective, economical and ethical manner, and assists management in improving Treasury’s business performance.